matthew-black/react-full-stack/README.md

 ## Future TO-DOs:

-* I guess use some kind of component library to make this more closely resemble a typical student solo project? 🤷
+* I guess use some kind of MUI-ish component library to make this more closely resemble a typical student solo project? 🤷
-* Add some kind of API integration?
+* Add some kind of API integration with Google Maps, just to start figuring out what you'll need to know to build out the *Books, Bikes* stuff.